sekullbe/CardDeck/README.md

 the web page.
 In that directory place the individual jpeg images for your card deck.
 They will be automatically included when you `go build`.

+TODO:
+* Add configurability to use local or zip FS instead of embed.FS
+* Spiff up the interface